 How inclusive is your culture?
 It’s time for a health-check

-Every employee responsible for building, and maintaining, an inclusive culture.
+Every employee is responsible for building, and maintaining, an inclusive culture.
 Leaders need to lead, yes.
 But culture is the outcome of everyone coming together.
 So how do you know when there’s still work to be done?

 Diversity is part of everyday life, but inclusion often isn’t

 In many US cities, you’ll come across people from a variety of age groups, genders, religions, and ethnicities as you walk down the street.
 People with different perspectives, and education levels; people who’ve experienced life differently, and who bring something new and unique to the culture you’re both in.

 Now, if you walk into your place of work, and the same is true — that’s brilliant (and quite rare!).
 But that’s only one side of the diversity and inclusion picture.
 Having an inclusive culture means that all those diverse characteristics and traits are actively acknowledged, respected, and accommodated so that everyone in the workplace (or society) feels seen and heard.